 While Panama has some spectacular ingredients specific to the country, there’s been a lack of will on the part of producers in developing a market for them.
 That’s changing.
 There has been a collective effort to cultivate new supply chains, with many chefs buying up everything a producer has or helping them find outlets in order for them to survive.
 Castrellón has spent several years working with the NGO Nutre Hogar to get indigenous ingredients like boda from the Ngäbe-Buglé comarca and red rice from the Darién into Panama City restaurants, going as far buying up their overproduce to create a hot sauce out of it.
 In the Azuero peninsula, Morataya has helped spread awareness for the first oyster farm in the country.

 When José Olmedo Carles first opened Donde José, a 16-seat tasting menu only restaurant in Casco Viejo in 2014, he admits he probably wasn’t ready for the project.
 Yet, the restaurant has been wildly successful and allowed him to grow as a chef, finding his own voice.
-He’s now preparing to open a research lab with a fermentation room and his own style of fonda.
+He has since opened a research lab with a fermentation room and his own style of fonda, Fonda Lo Que Hay, which was one of our Best New Restaurants of 2017.
 Other young chefs have jumped into projects because they knew the city was hungry for them.
 In 2013, after winning a cooking competition Hernán Riesen, took the prize money and opened his own restaurant, Riesen, despite being in his early 20s.
 When Alfonso de la Espriella left the much loved and very chic La Trona to open his own restaurant in 2016, Casa Escondida, he didn’t cook the food that the public expected him to, but the food he wanted to cook.

 While there are no vineyards in Panama and likely never will be, having some sort of beverage component (beyond a small amount of rum production) can help a culinary scene feel more complete.
 A decade ago no one really spoke of Panamanian coffee and even today production quantities are quite small compared to the standard of other Central American countries.
 However, the quality is spectacular.
 On the slopes of the Barú volcano, the Ethiopian varietal gesha, or geisha, mutated in the rich soil to blossom into one of the world’s most sought after coffees, not to mention the most expensive.
 Geisha and its tea like qualities have become emblematic to Panamanian coffee, though the caturra and typica is quite good too.
 At Café Unido, Castrellón and his partner Alberto Bermudez have helped create a coffee culture in the country, offering fair prices for beans to stay in the country.
 The roaster now has five locations that look straight out of Brooklyn.
 Other cafés have followed their lead and opened in places including Boquette and beachside in Playa Venao.